tinegachris/tinegachris/README.md

 # Hi there 👋

-Hey, this is Chris - your guru 😊 - an electrical and electronic engineering 👨‍💻 student 👨‍🎓.
+This is Chris - your guru 😊 - an electrical and electronic engineering 👨‍💻 student 👨‍🎓.
 I am into electronics ⚡🔌.
 Here is where I bring source control into it 👨‍🔬.

 - 🔭 I’m currently working on solar pump controllers and data loggers at KickStart Intl.